moorecoin-bhs/Moorecoin/README.md

 ## Easter Eggs (Maintainers)

-Lightweight, purely cosmetic easter eggs are included via `public/easter-eggs.js` and loaded on user‑facing pages.
+Lightweight, purely cosmetic easter eggs are included via `public/easter-eggs.js` and loaded on user-facing pages.
 They’re intentionally mild and do not change balances or grant coins.

 Discoverables: